pmillart/virtual-partner-bootcamp/Azure Infrastructure/Day 4 - AKS/Operationalizing Azure Kubernetes Service/WDS/WDS trainer guide - Operationalizing Azure Kubernetes Service.md

 **Application onboarding**

 1. **Design:** What types of compute would you recommend for applications with high IOPS requirements?
 If a future application or workload requires another type of compute how would you incorporate it into Contoso Commerce's cluster(s)?

-    **Solution:**
+How would you implement your solution in AKS?

+    **Solution:** IOPS requirements can be solved for in several ways in Azure, including the application of premium disks, striping slower disks, or even selecting a VM series that is designed for high IO.
+All of these options have various trade-offs, such as operational overhead, cost, and more.

+    In this case, we know that the existing application is performed as desired within a default AKS configuration.
+For the new application, we can create a new node pool which is tuned specifically to that application.
+Before we can create a new node pool, we must select a VM series and size that we will use for our node pool members:

+    - There are several [VM SKUs which should be avoided in AKS](https://docs.microsoft.com/azure/aks/quotas-skus-regions#restricted-vm-sizes) that can immediately be ruled out.
+    - The [Sizes for Linux virtual machines in Azure](https://docs.microsoft.com/azure/virtual-machines/linux/sizes) offers a number of options, with the [storage optimized](https://docs.microsoft.com/azure/virtual-machines/sizes-storage) *[Lsv2-series](https://docs.microsoft.com//azure/virtual-machines/lsv2-series)* being a natural candidate as it is tuned for high disk throughput and transactional workloads such as data analytics.
+    - Another decision point for selecting a VM SKU and size is availability of the SKU in a given region.
+In this case, we would want to ensure that both AKS *and* the selected VM SKU are *both* available in the region(s) we want to operate in.

+    Once we have selected our size and series, we can create a new node pool in the cluster.

 2. **Design:** What IP addressing scheme would you recommend to Contoso Commerce to best balance resource usage for nodes and pods?